mantidproject/mantid/docs/source/concepts/CrystalField.rst

 the spherical tensor operators :math:`T_q^{(k)}` instead of the Stevens operators.
 The matrix elements of the :math:`T_q^{(k)}` are then calculated directly using the Wigner-Eckart theorem.
 This is a faster calculation but results in different Hamiltonian matrix elements for a given set of crystal field parameter values.
-There are thus different "normalisation" of crystal field parameters depending on the formulism used to define the operators in the Hamiltonian.
+There is therefore a different "normalisation" of crystal field parameters depending on the formulism used to define the operators in the Hamiltonian.
 The "Stevens normalisation" is commonly used in neutron scattering and by physicists and is used in Mantid.
 The "Wybourne normalisation" is commonly used in the optical spectroscopy community and in chemistry.
 The difference between the two are discussed in more detail in the appendix__.